faosorios/fastmatrix/README.md

-# Fastmatrix
+# Fast computation of some matrices useful in statistics

-Fast computation of some matrices useful in statistics
+Small set of functions to fast computation of some matrices and operations useful in statistics.